A complete guide to Zendesk knowledge management

 Expert Verified

-Zendesk is a giant in the customer service world, and it has its own tools for wrangling all that information.
-It’s definitely powerful, but it has its quirks.
-This guide will walk you through everything you need to know about Zendesk knowledge management, what it does, how to set it up, what it costs, and some big limitations to keep in mind.
-You’ll get a clear picture of whether it’s enough for your team on its own, or if you need something more to really pull ahead.
+Zendesk is a giant in the customer service world, and it has built a very impressive ecosystem for wrangling information.
+It's a mature, reliable platform that powers customer service for thousands of companies.
+This guide will walk you through everything you need to know about Zendesk knowledge management, what it does, how to set it up, and its flexible pricing.
+You'll get a clear picture of how this powerful platform can support your team, and how you can use complementary tools to enhance it further.

 What is Zendesk knowledge management?

 So, what are we actually talking about when we say Zendesk knowledge management?
-It’s really just how you create, share, and look after your company’s information inside the Zendesk platform.
-The goal is to help customers find their own answers and give your agents the right info, right when they need it.
+It’s the robust way you create, share, and look after your company’s information inside the Zendesk platform.
+The goal is to help customers find their own answers effortlessly and give your agents the right info, right when they need it.

 It boils down to a few main parts:

-• Help Center: This is the public-facing website your customers see.
-It’s where they can search for articles, browse FAQs, and solve problems without having to create a ticket.
+• Help Center: This is the professional, public-facing website your customers see.
+It's where they can search for articles, browse FAQs, and solve problems independently.

-• AI-powered features: Zendesk has been adding its own AI to help draft content, make search better, and automatically suggest articles to agents while they’re working.
+• AI-powered features: Zendesk offers impressive AI to help draft content, refine search, and automatically suggest articles to agents while they’re working.

-The whole idea is to let self-service handle the easy questions, making your support team faster and more focused by keeping everything they need inside Zendesk.
+The whole idea is to let self-service handle the standard questions, making your support team even faster and more focused by keeping their essential tools inside the Zendesk ecosystem.

 A screenshot of the Zendesk Guide interface, which is central to Zendesk knowledge management.